Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Model and preliminaries

-We scale the cost of building capacity to one and let $h^{(N)}$ and $b^{(N)}$ denote holding costs and backorder costs, respectively, which may depend on $N$.
-Our goal is to minimize the expected total costs of the system.
-If we define
+\paragraph{\textbf{\emph{Cost function.}}} We scale the cost of building net capacity to one and let $h^{(N)}$ and $b^{(N)}$ denote (inventory) holding costs and backorder costs, respectively, which may depend on $N$.
+Our goal is to minimize the expected total costs of the system in steady state. \begin{defn} We define

-then, if $\beta_i=\beta$ and $I_i=I$ for given $I$ and $\beta$, the expected total costs in the system are equal to $C_N(I,\beta)+\beta N$.
-In the centralized optimization problem this expression is minimized with respect to $I$ and $\beta$.
-In Appendix \ref{app: proofs problem formulation}, we will show that it suffices to consider symmetric solutions where both $I_i$ and $\beta_i$ are constant in $i$ when $(Q_i(\beta_i))_{i\leq N}$ are independent random variables or when we minimize over one drift parameter.